allejo/PhpPulse/CONTRIBUTING.md

 The unit tests are located in the `tests/` directory.
 All contributions should have the appropriate tests written and/or modified to reflect the changes made.
 In addition to unit tests, we have documentation provided for our classes so any changes made should also be reflected appropriately in the documentation.

+Unit tests use [php-vcr](https://github.com/php-vcr/php-vcr) to record all API calls to DaPulse and keeps a record of the expected results.

 ### What needs to be done?

 Looking at our [**issue tracker**](https://github.com/allejo/PhpPulse/issues?state=open) is the quickest way to see what needs to get done.